itoop/neos-simple-table/README.md

 # ITOOP Neos-Simple-Table
-Simple Html-Table NodeType for Neos CMS > 3.0
+Simple Html-Table NodeType for Neos CMS >= 4.0

-Fork of https://github.com/dlubitz/vivomedia-neos-simple-table with small additions.
+Fork of https://github.com/dlubitz/vivomedia-neos-simple-table with additions.

 ## What it provides
 Easily adding a Table-NodeType in Neos CMS.